Notable People

 There is something instructive about that.

 Mangold is a good example of an artist who stayed with his terms long enough to make them deeper rather than broader.
-He did not need to become figurative, confessional, spectacular, or topical to remain significant.
+He did not need to become figurative, confessional, spectacular, or topical to keep mattering.
 He trusted that line, color, support, and proportion could keep yielding new problems.

 That patience can be mistaken for narrowness.
 It is closer to ambition.